kna2121/advancedDB-project2/README.md

 e.

+1. Take in command line arguments and validate each one, ensuring it is a proper option (spanbert/gemini) or a valid number within range
-1. Perform Google search using the current query
+2. Perform Google search using the current query and google api key.
-2. Scrape and clean page text
+3. Scrape and clean page text using beautiful soup.
+Only extract relevant text we tried to eliminate as much of the extraneous text as possible, to not waste space within the 10000 characters on header or navigation text.
-3. Split into sentences w spaCy
+4. Split into sentences w spaCy.
-4. Extract valid (subject, object) entity pairs
+5. Loop through each sentence, and examine entity pairings from each sentence.
+Check for  valid (subject, object) entity pairs.
+Used create_entity_pairs from spacy_help.py to extract all entity pairings.
+If valid entity pairs were found in that sentence (based on which relation we are looking for) :
-5. Use:
+6. Use:
    - SpanBERT - predict relations and filter by confidence
-   - Gemini - prompt based relation extraction
-6. Add valid pairs to result set
+   - Gemini - prompt based relation extraction.
+If proper relations are found, prompt sentence and prompt into gemini to look for relations.
+Prompted gemini to return relations in a specific format, so that they could be easily extracted in the next step if such a relation was found.
+7. If relation is extracted, (and not already in set) add to set X and display proper information.
-7. After one iteration is complete, if k tuples not met use new pair to construct next query
+8. After one iteration is complete, if k tuples not met use new pair to construct next query
-8. Repeat until k tuples extracted or no progress is made
+9. Repeat until k tuples extracted or no further tuples exist to use as a query, in this case ISE has stalled..
-9. Print top k tuples as result
+10. Print top k tuples as result.

 f.
   API_KEY = 'AIzaSyAYiEosxKFAa3cwpyN-Au3H7wRhZtAx8KY'